 Typically sport psychologists have recommended relaxation strategies to overcome anxiety that may hinder being able to perform under pressure, when it counts.
 Relaxation increases parasympathetic tone, lowers the heart rate; decreases muscle tension, allowing increased freedom of movement and less cramping; and drops oxygen consumption, indicating a calmer body state and better emotional control (Cooper et al., 1996; Schutt & Bernstein, 1986 as cited in Bompa, 1999).
 Athletes who are more relaxed are better able to maintain optimal biomechanical technique (Bompa, 1999), reduce anxiety and increase their perception of control (Tenenbaum, Lloyd, Pretty, & Hanin, 2002), especially in high-pressure scenarios.

 Breathing strategies are commonly used by athletes for relaxation, however they are typically used in contexts such as within a pre-performance routine to focus; during breaks in play to reset; or in a situation that is anxiety provoking.
 This approach is limited in its effectiveness if an athlete’s default or automatic breathing pattern is inefficient.
 An inefficient breathing pattern increases sympathetic tone resulting in increased muscle tension, elevated heart rate, decreased mental processing and increased neural sensitivity.
 Taking one or two “relaxing breaths” to calm oneself down or focus is less likely to be effective if the athlete is breathing inefficiently when they are not conscious of their breathing – leading up to a competitive performance, whilst performing, as well as between performances.
 In fact, an inefficient breathing pattern may make an athlete feel more anxious than they actually are and negatively contribute to their mental state and biomechanical performance.
 Breathing patterns under pressure are an exaggeration of one’s breathing pattern at rest.
-Consequently the biggest determinant for an athlete’s breathing pattern under pressure or in dynamic situations is their default, automatic breathing pattern.
+Consequently, the biggest determinant for an athlete’s breathing pattern under pressure or in dynamic situations is their default, automatic breathing pattern.

 Despite psychophysiological and neuropsychological advances in understanding the optimal mindset for sport performance information still typically focuses around psychological skills training, with the involvement of breathing as a psychological skill; however breathing for performance will only be effective if breathing under normal circumstances is efficient.
-Athletes need to learn to breath efficiently in normal circumstances, subconsciously and then practice this breathing in various scenarios for it to become habitual.
+Athletes need to learn to breathe efficiently in normal circumstances, subconsciously and then practice this breathing in various scenarios for it to become habitual.
 This efficient, habitual (automatic) breathing will be what athletes can rely on under pressure when emotions such as anxiety influence breathing.

 If you’re interested in whether your breathing is helping or hindering your performance get in contact with us so we can work out a plan to make your breathing ready to take on the competitive world!